Veterinary Ireland – Equine Division: Role, Education & Annual Equine Meeting

-Veterinary Ireland is the national professional organisation representing all veterinarians in Ireland.
-Within its structure, the Equine Division serves as the dedicated body for practitioners who work with horses.
-The division brings together equine vets from across Ireland, supporting them through continuing education, professional representation, and international collaboration.
+Veterinary Ireland is the national professional organisation representing veterinarians across Ireland.
+Within its structure, the Equine Division provides dedicated representation for veterinarians working in equine practice.

 A Brief History